What Role Does Technology Play in Dementia Care?

 What sort of things can technology assist with?

-Below you will see that the various technologies available have been split out into the type of support they provide, the format & cost.
+Below, you will see that the various technologies available have been divided into the type of support they provide, the format, and the cost.

 What's available & how much does it cost?